 Contact Investigations and Risk Assessments are Underway

 Guided by the Centers for Disease Control and Prevention and local public health agencies, Campus Health and Student Health, in collaboration with the University of Pennsylvania Health System, have established protocols for evaluating students who have symptoms of COVID-19.
 In line with those protocols, Campus Health oversees contact investigation and notification for students.
-As of July 7, 511 case investigations have been conducted.

 Contact investigations include an in-depth review of activities including, but not limited to, meals and dining locations, social outings or errands, campus activities or utilization, and travel.
 Places, employees and patrons of those spaces, fellow travel passengers, and individual contacts all receive notices of exposure.
 The exposure notice includes risk level, provides instructions on next steps, and staying healthy.
 If you have received one of these notifications, take it seriously.
 If you have not been notified, then you are not currently deemed to have increased risk of exposure.